 Tuple was actually designed as a screen sharing tool for pair programming, but it’s a great choice for one-to-one project collaboration where you need to demo something on your screen.
 The tool prides itself on its super low CPU usage (using less CPU than Chrome does in "idle" mode!) and crisp 5K resolution, proving that remote collaboration doesn’t have to be laggy and frustrating.
 Effectively, it makes if feel like you’re working with others from the same desk and screen.

-Instant messengers will become the main site of daily communication across your company – whether in global threads or private chats.
+Instant messengers are the main site of daily remote communication—whether exchanges take place in global threads or private chats.
 They are ideal for solving small blockers, sharing quick check-ins and updates, synching and socializing.
-While the “instant” in their name makes them sound purely synchronous, they are actually a powerful asynchronous tool.
-By documenting all your conversations, business-wide communications stay accessible and searchable, and people can read up on updates at their own pace.
+While the “instant” in their name makes them sound purely synchronous, they can be a powerful asynchronous tool.
+By documenting all your conversations, business-wide communications stay accessible and searchable, and people can catch up on news and conversations at their own pace.

 Slack is one of the most popular tools used by remote teams, and for good reason.
-Billed as a “virtual office”, it’s a fun and accessible way to keep in touch – whether via instant messaging, video calls or group conferences.
-It works just as well for team communicating as for individual synching – you can set up different channels for different projects, create global threads for select team members, and chat privately or in groups.
+Billed as a “virtual office”, it’s a fun and accessible way to keep in touch—whether via instant messaging, video calls or group conferences.
+It works just as well for team communicating as for individual synching—you can set up different channels for different projects, create global threads for select team members, and chat privately or in groups.
 We recommend setting up publicly visible channels for each team and project, so discussion remains visible across departments.
-You can also invite your clients into your company Slack to help keep conversations personable, easy and publically visible to your team.
+You can also invite your clients into your company Slack to help keep conversations personable, easy and publicly visible to your team.